 Late Infantile Krabbe Disease (LIKD)

-Onset of symptoms: 13 – 36 months
+Onset of symptoms: 1 year – 3+ years

-Juvenile Onset Krabbe Disease (JOKD)
+Juvenile Krabbe Disease (JKD)

-Onset of symptoms: 4 – 18 years
+Onset of symptoms: 4 – 17 years

-The clinical symptoms of Juvenile Onset Krabbe Disease are quite varied but some notable characteristics are as follows:
+The clinical symptoms of Juvenile Krabbe Disease are quite varied but some notable characteristics are as follows:

 - Loss of manual dexterity and fine-motor skills; unable to button a shirt